 i.
 Non-structural BMPs (such as good housekeeping and staff training);

 ii.
-Structural source control BMPs (physical, structural, or mechanical devices or BMPs intended to prevent pollutants from entering stormwater) such as erosion control practices, maintenance of stormwater facilities (e.g. cleaning out sediment traps); construction of roofs over storage and working areas, and direction of equipment wash water and similar discharges to the sanitary sewer or other end-use systems; and/or,
+Structural source control BMPs (physical, structural, or mechanical devices or BMPs intended to prevent pollutants from entering stormwater) such as erosion control practices, maintenance of stormwater facilities (e.g., cleaning out sediment traps), construction of roofs over storage and working areas, and direction of equipment wash water and similar discharges to the sanitary sewer or other end-use systems; and/or,

 iii.
 Structural treatment BMPs which include flow or volume-based treatment BMPs.
 Structural source control and treatment BMPs usually include a capital investment but are cost-effective compared to removing pollutants after they have entered stormwater and been discharged into a receiving water body.